Getting Docker Up and Running

 Installation

-If you cannot use the docker and docker compose or docker-compose commands, make sure Docker is running on the host you are connected to and your current user has permission to use it.
-The following instructions explain how to install Docker:
+commands, make sure Docker is running on the host you are connected to and your current user has permission to use it.

 Docker Compose

-The examples in our guides now use the new docker compose command by default.
-However, if your Docker version does not yet support the Compose Plugin, you can still use the standalone docker-compose command.
+command by default.
+However, if your Docker version does not yet support the Compose Plugin, you can still use the standalone docker-compose

 On some Linux distributions, you may need to install an additional package.
 To do so, you can use a graphical software package manager or run the following command in a terminal to install the Compose Plugin for Docker on Ubuntu and Debian: